-System Lack of clarity about the respective roles of the ICP, ICB, Health & Wellbeing Boards and Alliances.
-Financial restrictions and 'red tape' mean funding does not flow around the system easily enough.
-Budgets are often not aligned, let alone pooled.
-Difficult to prioritise and fund prevention and early intervention and meet urgent demands (this should not be a 'get out clause').
-Duplication and friction across patient pathways due to operational silos and lack of shared records.
-Workforce recruitment, development and retention issues lead to staff shortages and risk of burnout.
-Community We encourage people to go to services for issues that they could address themselves, or within their community.
-Top-down approach does not reflect the priorities or needs of residents and local communities.
-There is also insufficient service user engagement.
-Services are difficult to access.
-There are not enough appointments and long delays.
-Individuals are sometimes concerned about asking for help, because they don't believe they will be seen or listened to or will be adding pressure on services.
-Individuals were frustrated that some people used the wrong services, which could block access for those with genuine need.
-Communication and engagement Communication with residents, patients and service users is too complex and one-directional, making it difficult for people to understand choices, leading to default use of A&E or GPs and feeling uninvolved and disenfranchised.
-Partnerships Concern amongst voluntary and community sector partners around equality of access to the most important conversations and decision making, with a desire to move to a more equal partnership.
+- We encourage people to go to services for issues they could address themselves or within their community. - Top-down approach does not reflect the priorities or needs of residents and local communities.
+There is also insufficient service user engagement. - Services are difficult to access.
+There are not enough appointments and long delays. - Individuals are sometimes concerned about asking for help, because they don't believe they will be seen or listened to or will be adding pressure on services. - Individuals were frustrated some people used the wrong services, which could block access for those with genuine need.